woodnsec/IoT-Forensics/milestone-2.md

-# Progress Report (insert date here)
+# Progress Report March 28th, 2019
 ## Overview
 During this phase of our research we reviewed the documented resources found in milestone 1 in greater detail.
 After completing those reviews we identified difficulties in establishing a IoT framework.

 ## Outcomes
-* We identified the following difficulties in establishing a IoT framework
+##### We identified the following difficulties in establishing a IoT framework
 * **Data Extraction:** IoT devices have many different storage methods.
 They might use a cloud service, or write to a local hub running a service rather than storing data on the actual IoT devices.
 Devices also may not include traditional interfaces for gathering data stored on IoT devices.

 ## Hinderances
 (insert brief discussion of challenges encountered)